 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities; the disclosure of contingent assets and liabilities at the date of the consolidated financial statements; and the reported amounts of revenues and expenses during the relevant period.
 Actual results could differ from those estimates.

-The University believes that the methods and assumptions used in computing these reserves and liabilities are appropriate.
+The University believes that the methods and assumptions used are appropriate.